-Our buildings are a national resource and we want to play our part during the Coronavirus pandemic.
-We’ve been in touch with NHS trusts across the country to offer Landmarks as emergency accommodation for frontline doctors, nurses and other NHS critical workers re-assigned or relocated across Britain during the pandemic: accommodation needed at short notice, somewhere to self-isolate to protect your own families while still working, or to act as a base for subcontractors undertaking essential services.
+Our buildings are a national resource and we wanted to play our part during the Coronavirus pandemic.
+As soon as lockdown began on 23 March 2020, we offered our buildings as emergency accommodation to NHS critical workers.
+We helped frontline doctors, nurses and other NHS staff who’ve needed accommodation at short notice when they were re-assigned or relocated across Britain during the pandemic, or to self-isolate to protect vulnerable family members to carry on working, or as a base for subcontractors undertaking essential services.

-We share some of the feedback below, including a blog from a doctor about his temporary Landmark.
-If you’re an NHS critical worker or an NHS trust and you think we could help to provide emergency accommodation, please contact [email protected]
+We share some of the feedback from the NHS staff we helped below, including a blog from a doctor about his temporary Landmark.

 Logbook entry left by a pediatric consultant during deployment to Birmingham from London: